kayameltem/LinkedHU/README.md

 While developing this system, you are expected to develop a flexible, maintainable, attractive, and extensible system.

 LinkedHU_CENG is a full-stack web application that has almost 12 critical (use cases with the CRUD (create, read, update, delete) operations) and 32 use cases at total.
-We have used ASP.NET programming language and ASP.NET Core framework.</p>
+We have used Java programming language and React.js .</p>